CandyPack/CandyPHP/README.md

 # Candy PHP
 Candy PHP Framework

-## Neler Yapabilirsiniz
+## What You Can Do
-  - Çok sayfalı websiteleri
+  - Multi-Page Websites
-  - URL'ye göre içerik yükleme
+  - Get Content by URL
-  - Zamanlanmış Görevler ayarlayabilme
+  - Ability to Set Scheduled Tasks
-  - Çoklu mysql bağlantısı ve pratik sql işlemleri
+  - Multiple Mysql Connections and basicly SQL Operations
-  - Otomatik günlük web ve sql yedeği alabilme
+  - Automatic Daily Web and SQL Backups (& autoclear)
-  - Çoklu dil desteğine sahip web sayfaları
+  - Multi-Language Web Pages
-  - Güvenli POST / GET işlemleri
+  - Secure POST / GET Transactions
-  - Otomatik AJAX formlar ve sayfalar
+  - Automatic AJAX Forms and Pages
-  - Blade tasarım ile mail gönderebilme
+  - Sending Mail With Blade Design
-  - Kolay kullanıcı giriş ve sorgulama işlemleri
+  - Easy User Login and Query Operations
-  - Composer paketleri kullanabilme
+  - Ability to Use Composer Packages
-  - Async fonksiyonlar yazabilme
+  - Writing Async Functions
-  - Sitenin geçmişteki bir halini çalıştırabilme
+  - Ability to Run a Past Version of the Site
-  - Ve dahası...
+  - And more...

-## Bölümler
+## Parts
 > config.php ile site ön ayarlarınızı yapabilir,

 > route/www.php ile url yollarını ayarlayabilir,